Al-Baggara: Fadel Al-Aboud

 President of Deir al-Zour government in 1918 and 1920.

 Fadel Aboud Al-Hassan or Haj Fadel Al-Aboud, a Syrian leader and head of the Haj Fadel Government in eastern Syria after the Ottomans left the region in 1918.

 Al-Hassan was born in Deir al-Zour in 1872 for Al-Hassan family from the Abo Obaid clan from Al-Baggara tribe.

 Al-Hassan was of high social standing in Deir al-Zour, which enabled him to take over the leadership of his father, Aboud Hassan.
 Al-Hassan worked in trade and had extensive commercial relations with Turkish merchants and Halbians and with his cousins Najjar and Tayfur in the city of Hama.

-When the trouble broke out in the city of Deir al-Zour after the Ottomans left on 6 November 1918, people began looting and stealing from each other across the area, so it was necessary to have a strong authority for protecting the city and its people, and that led Al-Hassan who was the mayor to form his first government in the city and asking all tribal leaders in the villages and surrounding districts to support him and pledge allegiance to him.
-One of this government's priorities was maintaining the security and running the affairs of the city.
-This government knew as the "government of Haj Fadel."
+After the withdrawal of the Ottomans on 6 November 1918, unrest broke out in the city of Deir al-Zour, leading to widespread looting and disorder.
+In response, a strong authority was deemed necessary to protect the city and its inhabitants.
+Al-Hassan, who was serving as mayor at the time, formed the city’s first local government and called on tribal leaders from surrounding villages and districts to support him and pledge their allegiance.
+The primary responsibilities of this government were maintaining security and administering the affairs of the city.
+This administration became known as the "Government of Haj Fadel".

 The government continued until the arrival of Sharif Nasser, the cousin of Prince Faisal Bin Al-Hussein, on 1 December 1918, and Mari Basha Al-Mallah on 7 December 1918.

 After the Battle of Maysalun on 24 July 1920 and occupation of Damascus by French forces, The city of Deir Ezzor was in a state of chaos and insecurity, which prompted Al-Hassan to form his second government, Which has done excellent services in protecting the city and maintaining the security of its people despite its limited capabilities.

 This government continued its work until 23 November 1920, when it was dissolved by the French occupation authorities.

 Al-Hassan represented the Euphrates region at the Syrian National Congress held in late June 1919, which proclaimed the independence of Syria and establishment of the Syrian Arab Kingdom on 8 March 1920, and appointed Faisal bin Sharif Hussein as a king.
 Al-Hassan participated in the coronation of Faisal as king of Iraq on 23 August 1921 and supported his inauguration.

 Al-Hassan died in 1936 in Deir al-Zour and was buried there.
 His sons continued his political work.
 His son, Dr. Badri Fadel Aboud, became the Minister of Health in the government of Said Al-Ghazi in 1955, under the presidency of President Shukri al-Quwatli.
 He was the first Minister of Health from Deir al-Zour.